ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 ![Center view button](network_viewer/button_center_view.png)

-## Hide/Collapse Items In The View
+## Hide/Collapse Items in the View

 After selecting a set of devices, or cloud, if you do a right-click, you have the option to collapse the selected items into a new cloud, or hide